knightr1d3r007/DIY_ESP32_Marauder/README.md

 (https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware)

-For archival purposes, ease of use as addtional option, a copy of the ESP32_Marauder files version 0.13.6 are inside the BINS folder of this repo.
+For archival purposes (additional option), a copy of the ESP32_Marauder required files (version 0.13.6) are located in the BINS folder of this repo.

 - Load the bootloader at 0x1000